ibloud/inpatient-corridors-review/README.md

 The proposal adapts Loptr Lab's existing **Inpatient Corridors** concept into a facilitated digital experience.
 Players move through a system that accumulates pressure, makes suppression costly, and rewards collective redesign over domination.
 The project would pair the experience with moderated conversations and a public resource layer created with qualified mental-health and lived-experience partners.

+**Behind the scenes:** Watch the [Inpatient documentary](https://youtu.be/JadrrdwzO1U) for context on the project's origins.

+**Support the artists:** [Purchase the Inpatient / Asylum CD](https://renmakesmerch.com/en-us/products/inpatient-asylum-cd) from Ren's official store.

+## Ways to engage with this project

+- **[Inpatient Corridors — Chess Variant](VARIANT-RULES.md):** A playable chess-inspired variant built from the Inpatient Corridors concept.
+Move through a system that rewards collective redesign over domination.
+- **[Tarantula — Clone Hero Chart](https://ibloud.github.io/tarantula-clone-hero/):** A custom Clone Hero chart for "Tarantula" by Ren x Chris Webby.
+Download the chart files and play along to the track that started this project.

 ## What Chris is being asked to consider

 Chris is not being asked to endorse a finished product or serve as a mental-health-policy expert.
 He is invited to decide whether any part of this should proceed and, if so, in what role: